pwgeipel/Peter-G-React-Portfolio/README.md

 ## Installation

-To install this page, use `git clone` to clone the repo to your local machine.
-Then, install the neccesary dependencies using `npm i`.
+To install this app, clone the repo to your local machine using `git clone https://github.com/pwgeipel/mern-book-search-engine.git` on the command line.
+Next, run `npm i` to install the neccesary dependencies.

-After the dependencies have been installed, enter `npm start` in the command line to open it.

-Alternatively, the application may be open by using the link below.

 ## Usage

-From the any page, you may use the links in the navbar to navigate to the About, Portfolio, Contact, and Resume pages.
-You may also click on the icons in the footer to be directed to the author's Github, StackedOverflow, and LinkedIn profiles.

-On the Contact page, you may send a message to the application's author by including your name, email, and a brief message.
+Once the repo and dependencies have been installed locally, run `npm start` in the command line to open the application.

+Users may search for books in the search bar without being logged in.

+To save books, a user will be required to either create an account or login to their existing account.

+Books that are saved to a user's list may also be removed later.

 ## License